 Vaccine Reactions

 Vaccines are essential for preventing many illnesses.
-The spread of a contagious disease is limited when herd immunity is reached.
-This protects people including those who can’t be vaccinated, such as babies who are too young and people with chronic illnesses.
+The spread of a contagious disease is limited when herd immunity is reached safeguarding not only those who receive them, but also vulnerable individuals, such as infants and those with chronic health conditions.

-The majority of vaccines are administered without problems, and very few vaccine injuries occur each year.
-However, these injuries can happen.
-If you have an adverse reaction to a vaccine, no matter how small, it’s important to report it to the Vaccine Adverse Event Reporting System (VAERS).
-VAERS acts as an early warning system of possible safety problems with vaccines in the U.S.
+While the majority of vaccines are administered without incident, vaccine injuries can occur.
+If you have an adverse reaction to a vaccine, no matter how minor, it’s essential to promptly report it to the Vaccine Adverse Event Reporting System (VAERS).
+VAERS serves as an early warning system for potential vaccine safety concerns with vaccines in the U.S.

-If you believe you’ve been injured by a vaccine, you may be eligible for compensation under the National Vaccine Injury Compensation Program (VICP).
-A Sands Anderson vaccine injury attorney can help you understand your vaccine injury and eligibility for this program.
+If you believe you’ve been injured by a vaccine, you may be eligible for compensation through the National Vaccine Injury Compensation Program (VICP).
+Our vaccine injury attorneys can help you understand your vaccine injury and eligibility for this program.

 The Vaccine Injury Table

-The VICP provides an updated list of vaccines known to cause injury on what’s called the Vaccine Injury Table.
-This table lists the vaccines covered under VICP and the possible injuries that can occur with each one.
+The VICP maintains an updated list of vaccines known to cause injury.
+This list, called the Vaccine Injury Table, lists the vaccines covered under VICP and the possible injuries that can occur with each one.

-It’s important to note that if an injury is not on the table, you may still be eligible to receive compensation.
+If your specific injury is not listed on the table, you may still be eligible to receive compensation.

-If you think you have been injured by a vaccine, we can help you file your claim and become whole again.
+If you think you have been injured by a vaccine, we can help file a claim for you with the VICP, at no cost to you.

 Types of Vaccine Reactions